RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-generic.md

 <img src="../../wiki_images/controllers/8bitdo-pro2.png" width="250">

 Generic Controllers is a broad category that encompasses the vast majority of third party controllers.<br>

+## Generic: Standard

-This guide assumes that they have a similar layout as an Xbox Controller.
+This guide assumes that they have a similar layout as an Xbox Controller aka a Standard layout.

 ### What are the Official profiles called?

-- Generic: `RetroDECK: Official Layout - Generic`
+- Generic Standard : `RetroDECK: Generic: Standard - <Version Number>`

 ## Global Hotkeys: Generic Button Combos